Delving into Effective Knee Pain Relievers and Natural Remedies for Joint Pain

 Acupuncture is an ancient practice by which sterile metal needles are inserted strategically into the skin.
 Studies show that acupuncture can help relieve knee pain caused by damage or injury and osteoarthritis of the knee.
 It also seems to help relieve joint pain following knee replacement surgery, especially when used with other therapeutic remedies.

-Though we don’t fully understand why acupuncture relieves knee pain, some experts believe that the practice affects hormone levels and, thus, pain perception.
 Acupuncture to treat knee pain usually involves pin placement around the knee, though the specific location depends on the cause and location of the pain.

-Woman holding ice pack on her knee
+Woman with gray pants holding blue ice pack on her knee

 Ice Therapy